Wizcorp/node-localcache/README.md

-# LocalCache
+# LocalStash

-LocalCache is a fast, minimalistic in-memory key/value cache, with support for expiration.
+LocalStash is a fast, minimalistic in-memory key/value cache, with support for expiration.
-In essence, it's quite similar to other key/value stores like memcached, except that LocalCache only keeps things in the current process's memory, and not in some external service.
+In essence, it's quite similar to other key/value stores like memcached, except that LocalStash only keeps things in the current process's memory, and not in some external service.
-LocalCache has no external dependencies.
+LocalStash has no external dependencies.

 ## Why would I use this?

 Sometimes you want to store some calculated, or externally retrieved values, because you know you may need them again very soon.
 Nonetheless, you don't want to keep them around for too long.
 That's where the ability to expire information comes in handy.
-LocalCache has its own garbage collection mechanism for expiring old data.
+LocalStash has its own garbage collection mechanism for expiring old data.
 The main design considerations are a small performance overhead, and a fast garbage collection mechanism.

 ## API

-LocalCache exposes the following APIs:
+LocalStash exposes the following APIs:

-### new LocalCache([cycleInterval], [options])
+### new LocalStash([cycleInterval], [options])

 `cycleInterval` is the garbage collection cycle interval, in seconds.
 If you tend to store a lot of data, with short TTL values, it is recommended to use a relatively low interval.
 If data